tinacms/tina.io/content/blog/gatsby-tina-101.md

   }
 `

-export default liveRemarkForm(Post, { queryName: 'post' })
+export default inlineRemarkForm(Post, { queryName: 'post' })
 ```

-The function `liveRemarkForm` will take our `Post` component as an argument and return a wrapped component with all the plumbing Tina needs.
+The function `inlineRemarkForm` will take our `Post` component as an argument and return a wrapped component with all the plumbing Tina needs.
 This pattern is named ["higher-order components"](https://reactjs.org/docs/higher-order-components.html)- it allows the injection of custom logic into existing React components.

 In our GraphQL, we've added a fragment `TinaRemark`.
 This pulls out additional data that Tina needs in order to allow file editing.
 I also used a non-standard query name for my post data (`post`).
-Thankfully, it's easy to change what data Tina uses by passing in a configuration object to `liveRemarkForm`.
+Thankfully, it's easy to change what data Tina uses by passing in a configuration object to `inlineRemarkForm`.

 At this point, if we start our application, we can hop over to [localhost:8000](http://localhost:8000/) and see that Tina is working!